 2. Keep paragraphs short

-We are almost always writing content on a desktop device, but the majority of content in the world is now consumed on mobile devices.
+Nowadays, we're almost always writing content on a desktop device, but reading on a mobile device.

-This means that the old approach of writing university paper length paragraphs of 10 lines or more is not feasible.
-As on mobile devices 20 lines of continuous text is simply too much on the eye.
+The old approach of writing university paper length paragraphs of 10 lines or more is not feasible.
+On mobile devices 20 lines of text is simply too much on the eye.

-With this in mind, we advise writing paragraphs of between 3-5 lines on a desktop.
-This usually translates into 6-10 lines of text on a mobile device which is optimal for easy reading.
+At Contentellect, we advise writing paragraphs of between 1-3 lines on a desktop.
+This usually translates into 2-6 lines of text on a mobile device which is optimal for easy reading.

 3. Use bold, italics and quotes